noplacenoaddress/RNMnetwork/Introduction.md

 So yes I'm an hacker and i want to demonstrate how various crew has bet over my life and destroy Barcelona.
 All of them depend by the conduction of a girl, she is coming to my primary school in Genoa.

-She is a terrorist of extreme right.
+Francesca is a terrorist of extreme right.
 And i'm a democratic Europeanist.

-> *She is destroying Europe, and she has destroyed my life and the life of my ex girlfriend.
+> *Francesca is destroying Europe, and she has destroyed my life and the life of my ex girlfriend.
 Saray.
 My sun flower.*

 ###